todogroup/outbound-oss/content/03-starting-oss-projects.md

 As a company you need to provide a contact email which can be used to report code of conduct violations.
 You need to make sure that this address is monitored by people who can react in a timely manner and have the competence and ability to initiate adequate actions to address these issues.

-## Build an open source metrics strategy when releasing to open source projects

-### Goal-question-metric approach

 ## Technical considerations, tooling and best practices

 Appropriate tooling can safe a lot of time and help to automate processes significantly.
 [Curated list of awesome tools to manage open source](https://github.com/todogroup/awesome-ospo) contains a comprehensive list of proven and recommendable tools.